 The U.S. Bank Altitude Reserve Visa Infinite Card has a slew of additional perks, but some (such as the inflight Wi-Fi and car service discounts) do require enrollment:

 - Rental car collision insurance (secondary to your own policy)

 - Refund when merchant won’t accept the returned item

 - Refund when merchant won’t accept returned item

 - Travel and emergency hotline

 - Roadside assistance hotline

-U.S. Bank earned just an “About Average” rating in the 2019 J.D.
-Power Credit Card Satisfaction Study.
+U.S. Bank earned a below average rating in the 2020 J.D.
+Power Credit Card Satisfaction Study and finished in 10th place out of 11 card issuers.
 Cardholders have 24/7 access to U.S.-based customer service, as well as a mobile app and online banking.
 You’ll get complimentary access to your TransUnion credit score, too.